 - Alyson Steele, FAIA, LEED AP

-Steele spoke on the inclusive thinking that informed Quinn Evans’ design for Heritage Hall, a new underground visitor center at the Michigan State Capitol.
+Steele speaks on the inclusive thinking that informed Quinn Evans’ design for Heritage Hall, a new underground visitor center at the Michigan State Capitol.
 The new space transcends Americans with Disabilities Act requirements to create a fully accessible experience for all visitors, and a shared experience for groups including people with different abilities.

 We really wanted to embrace the challenge of bringing everyone together, and bringing everyone together in a way that we can have shared experiences.